 COVID-19 has hugely impacted our lives.
 But, there have been some positives.
 Namely, an increase in our sense of togetherness and community spirit as well as the support we’ve shown for our key workers and vulnerable citizens.This positivity also extends to the housing sector where we’ve seen a change in the relationship between landlords and tenants.
 But, not just this.
 The impact and subsequent importance of these relationships is increasingly becoming more obvious - not only in day-to-day processes but also the future of housing associations.

 Engagement and support are already key pillars in most social housing associations.
-However, recent months have put a greater emphasis on the landlord-tenant relationship, specifically around how to communicate with tenants during the enforcement of COVID-19 measures.
+However, recent months have put a greater emphasis on the landlord-tenant relationship, specifically around how to communicate ethically with tenants during the Cost of Living Crisis.

-Emergency legislation during the pandemic forced a number of landlords to adapt their services - both in an attempt to protect their tenants and themselves.
+Emergency legislation during and after the pandemic has forced a number of landlords to adapt their services - both in an attempt to protect their tenants and themselves.
 Specifically in rent collection strategies, approaches are moving away from debt recovery and towards support provision.

-Exploring the impact, challenges and opportunities that COVID-19 has presented to the sector, we heard from a select group of industry leaders about what they were doing to recover and build resilience.
+Exploring the impact, challenges and opportunities that both the pandemic and the Cost of Living Crisis has presented to the sector, we heard from a select group of industry leaders about what they were doing to recover and build resilience.
 From these conversations, one clear priority emerged: proactive engagement to ensure tenants were sufficiently supported.

 Why invest in tenant relationships?